zacmoss/laravel-event-poster/README.md

 Should make search with functionality which takes an array of events to search through so we can add this feature to myEvents

+When adding the date filter, had to change styling of events iteration for myEvents page by adding if statement